sales@effectrode.com

 sylvania_6021_tube_1956_320px

 Individual tubes can still be got hold of though and we’ve tested a few from the late 1960s and 1950s.
 Some of them test “good” whilst others are “poor”.
 However, with such a small sample set size it’s impossible to know with any certainty whether early subminiature tubes were superior (or inferior) to the last ones rolling off the production lines in Emporium during the late 1980s.
 Perhaps we’ll never know.
-These tubes are a dwindling resource and soon will come a time when there are not enough of them available to perform reliable statistical testing and then, not long after this, there will not even enough to use in Effectrode pedal designs.
+These tubes are a dwindling resource.
+Soon there will come a time when there aren’t enough left to perform reliable statistical testing, and then, not long after this, there won’t be enough to make any more effects pedals with either.
 This really is the end of a golden era in tone unless… Unless someone cares enough about these tubes to begin making them again—there are still people around who know about this stuff you know!

 postcard_sylvania_plant_emporium_640px